Andrew-S-Rosen/cbe504/main.typ

 #footnote[Metal ions or clusters hosted on an amorphous support like silica is a clear example of a material where the active sites are energetically diverse.]
 It also assumes that there are no adsorbate--adsorbate interactions, which in reality can depend on the adsorbate and the interatomic distance between adsorption sites.
 All of these are fairly substantial approximations that can break down in real catalytic systems.
-Nonetheless, the Langmuir adsorption isotherm remains a useful qualitative tool for understanding the kinetics of adsorption.
+Nonetheless, the Langmuir adsorption isotherm remains a valuable tool for understanding adsorption behavior.

 It is useful to think about how $theta_ce("A")$ might change with temperature and how it is related to thermodynamics.
 For this analysis, we note that $K_"ads"$ is a function of temperature and that we can write
 $ theta_ce("A") = (exp(- (Delta H^std - T Delta S^std) / (R T)) p_ce("A")) / (1 + exp(- (Delta H^std - T Delta S^std) / (R T)) p_ce("A")). $
-From this expression, it can be readily shown that increasing $T$ will decrease $theta_ce("A")$.
+From this expression, it can be shown that increasing $T$ will decrease $theta_ce("A")$.#footnote[This  inherently assumes that $Delta S^std<0$, which is typically the case for adsorption since the translational degrees of freedom are lost.]
 This is easily explained in physical terms by the fact that the adsorbate has more kinetic energy and, therefore, is more likely to be liberated from the surface.
 It can also be shown that decreasing $Delta H^std$ (i.e. making it more negative since adsorption is generally exothermic) will increase $theta_ce("A")$.
 Again, this can be easily explained by the fact that a more exothermic adsorption energy implies a stronger bond to the surface, making the species less likely to desorb.